bigcode-project/bigcode-evaluation-harness/docs/README.md

 with fine-tuning and in a one-shot setting:
 * Prompts & generation

-**Fine-tuning:** we provide the code to fine tune autioregressive model on this dataset in [`finetuning/APPS`](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning/APPS).
+**1- Fine-tuning:** we provide the code to fine tune autioregressive model on this dataset in [`finetuning/APPS`](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning/APPS).
 To evaluate a fine-tuned model, we a similar prompt format to the original paper of Hendrycks et al. There are two types of calls based if the function name is provided for the sample or not.